-Many clients walk into the Michaelson & Associates law firm saying that they want to leave their bank accounts to their children after death.
+Many clients walk into Michaelson Law saying that they want to leave their bank accounts to their children after death.
 The easiest solution might be to just make the children joint owners, but that is not always the best course of action.

 The idea of making your kids joint account owners sounds better than it actually is.
 Yes, you will avoid probate court proceedings for the bank accounts when you pass.
-But you will also put yourself at risk to lose your money at time when you might need your money most.
+But you will also put yourself at risk of losing your money.
 Giving your children access to your funds through joint account ownership means risking your money based on their life choices.
-Your accounts would be exposed to your children’s divorcing spouses, bankruptcy, liability for legal actions, accidents, or (and hopefully this will never be the case) your children could simply spend your money without your permission.
+Your accounts would be exposed to your children’s whims and liabilities.
+This could include things like divorce, lawsuits, accidents, and debts.

 The best way to avoid your money going places you never intended is to avoid creating joint account owners in the first place.